dcsaorg/DCSA-EBL-Envelope/README.md

 - [ ] response of the PUT transferblock is only the string representation of the encoded JWS (no wrapper JSON object)
 - [ ] transferee is represented with the [DCSA Party object](https://app.swaggerhub.com/domains/dcsaorg/DOCUMENTATION_DOMAIN/2.0.1#/components/schemas/party)
 - [ ] discuss the details of platform authentication OIDC and if further specifications are required
+- [ ] align on the standardized error responses

 ## Decision log
 | Date       | Decision                                                                                                                                                  |